At a Glance

 ✨Tip Number 3

 Prepare to discuss your previous experience with Phase 3 trainees in detail.
-Think of specific examples where you successfully instructed or mentored individuals, highlighting your ability to adapt your teaching methods to different learning styles.
+Think of specific examples where you successfully instructed or mentored individuals, highlighting your ability to adapt your teaching style to different learning needs.

 ✨Tip Number 4

-Show your enthusiasm for continuous learning by mentioning any additional training or certifications you are pursuing, such as the DCTS Defence Instructional Techniques course.
-This will reflect your dedication to professional development and readiness to excel in the role.
+Show your enthusiasm for continuous learning by mentioning any additional courses or certifications you are pursuing, particularly those related to Defence Instructional Techniques.
+This will reflect your dedication to professional growth and align with the expectations of the role.

 We think you need these skills to ace Training and Development Specialist